- Repository: https://sourceware.org/git/gitweb.cgi?p=glibc.git

 installing an autoconf somewhere with the required version.

-objects use
+In elf/, .o objects use

--fpie -DPIC -DMODULE_NAME=libc
+-fpie -DPIC -DMODULE_NAME=libc, while .os

-objects use -fPIC -DPIC -DMODULE_NAME=rtld
+objects use -fPIC -DPIC -DMODULE_NAME=rtld.

-C library code
+C library code is compiled with

-#define _LIBC 1
+#define _LIBC 1 (include/libc-symbols.h).

 Run grep -r arch_minimum_kernel= sysdeps/unix/sysv/linux